-On this day in 1758, 10-year-old Mary Campbell is abducted from her home in Cumberland County, Pennsylvania, by Lenape Indians; she becomes an icon of the French and Indian War and backcountry experience.
+On May 21, 1758, Mary Campbell, believed to be ten years old, is abducted from her home in Cumberland County, Pennsylvania by members of the Lenape tribe; she becomes an icon of the French and Indian War.

 According to Indian Country Today, kidnappings of white women and children by Native American tribes were not uncommon during the American-Indian Wars, and were usually to replace Natives killed in conflict.
 After her abduction, Campbell lived among the family of Chief Netawatwees in the Ohio Valley.

 In October 1758, the British and the Native Americans living in the Ohio Valley, including the Lenape, signed the Treaty of Easton, which temporarily brought peace to the Pennsylvania frontier, in exchange for British departure from the region.
 In an attempt to maintain their promise, the British created the Proclamation Line of 1763 prohibiting settlement beyond the Appalachian watershed.
 However, the creation of the infamous line failed to satisfy anyone.
 Euro-American settlers wanted to maintain their western claims, and after eliminating the threat of French military assistance for the Native Americans, the British treated Native requests for assistance with disdain.
 By 1763, western tribes decided to unite their efforts and drive the British empire back to the Atlantic in what would come to be known as Pontiac’s War.

 Mary Campbell was returned to a European settlement at age 16 in the famous release of captives orchestrated by Colonel Henry Bouquet at the conclusion of Pontiac’s War in November 1764.
 At the end of a year of dispersed fighting between western tribes, the colonist Bouquet and a force of over 1,000 men managed to convince the allied Native forces, who faced a winter low on supplies, to surrender without an exchange of fire.